cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-transactions.md

 be encoded to produce different hashes, which reflect the same valid transaction, then a duplicate unordered transaction can be submitted and included in a block.

-In order to prevent this, transactions should be encoded in a deterministic manner.
-[ADR-027](./adr-027-deterministic-protobuf-serialization.md) provides such a mechanism.
-However, it is important to note that the way a transaction is signed should ensure ADR-027 is followed.
-E.g. we want to avoid Amino signing.
+In order to prevent this, the decoded transaction contents is taken.
+Starting with the content of the transaction we marshal the transaction in order to prevent a client reordering the transaction.
+Next we include the gas and timeout height as part of the identifier.
+All these fields are signed over in the transaction payload.
+If one of them changes the signature will not match the transaction.

 ### State Management